CLooker/learning-clj/README.md

 # learning-clj

-These are the notes while watching [this](https://www.udemy.com/course/learning-clojure/) video.
+These are the notes I took while watching [this](https://www.udemy.com/course/learning-clojure/) video.

 ## License